shikokuchuo/mirai.promises/README.md

 This app takes c.
 2s to start compared to the 8s it would otherwise take if the ‘long-running’ computations were not running on parallel workers.

-`polling()` may be used to customise the frequency with which to poll for promise resolution (defaults to every 100 ms).
+The auxiliary function `polling()` may be used to customise the frequency with which to poll for promise resolution (defaults to every 100 ms).

 ``` r
 library(mirai.promises)